Protino/Go-Ubiquitous/README.md

  4. Initialize the following variable in the file.

     `MyOpenWeatherMapApiKey = "[YOUR_API_KEY_HERE]"`
-    You can get an API_KEY from <a href="http://openweathermap.org" target="_blank">Open Weather</a>
+    You can get an API_KEY from <a href="http://openweathermap.org" target="_blank">Open Weather Map</a>
  5. Also, add the places API key in the AndroidManifest.xml file

     `<meta-data
         android:name="com.google.android.geo.API_KEY"
         android:value="ENTER_YOU_API_KEY_HERE"/>`

-Please report issues by attaching log errors, if possible else screenshots will do.
+Please report issues by attaching log errors.